bluebirz/bluebirz.github.io/_posts/2023-05-10-try-terraform-part-1.md

 As its name, "as a Code", it allows to manage like a source code indeed.
 Versioning, CI/CD, including batching process are all feasible.
 Goodbye clicking every time and copy-paste to create a VM or else which is risky to human-errors.

 Terraform is developed by HashiCorp.
 And it is open-source.
-We can visit [this link](https://www.terraform.io/).
+We can visit this link.

+{% include bbz_custom/link_preview.html url='<https://www.terraform.io/>' %}

 ---